-Moreover, an effective SAP can be realized also for the non-Hermitian case.
+Moreover, an effective SAP can also be realized for the non-Hermitian case.
 We demonstrate in Fig. 8 how the growing interface state shown in Fig. 4(c) can be adiabatically transferred to the right open boundary in the same way as in Fig. 7(b).
 Note that the intensity profiles here have been normalized by $\sum{n} |\psi_n(t)|^2$ .
+The spatial profiles of the initial and final states in the top inset indicate that the SAP in this case maintains high efficiency.
+In non-Hermitian systems, there are in general limitations to the observation of adiabatic transport as, e.g., when state switching and piecewise adiabatic following occur [82-86].
+Adiabatic passage of damped states is in our case unfeasible owing to the fact that, while these states vanish with time, nonadiabatic processes may populate other states undergoing amplification, as seen for instance in Ref.
+[58].
+Conversely, the adiabatic transport shown in Fig. 8 occurs as favored by the fact that, for positive $\gamma$ 's ( $\gamma$ $\gamma{c1}$ ), the state undergoing SAP remains efficiently amplified through the end of the process.
+Other states possibly seeded by nonadiabatic processes are instead damped.
+As we are not concerned here with the actual determination of the threshold for a potential lasing action based on such a state, we do not consider gain saturation or nonlinear effects which would eventually affect the propagation of the amplified mode.
+The relevant message conveyed by the above results is that the spatial profile of the mode potentially suitable for topological lasing can be dynamically controlled via the Peierls phase.

-The spatial profiles of the initial and final states in the top inset indicates that the SAP in this case maintains high efficiency.
-It is worth noting that the SAP scheme does not always hold in the non-Hermitian case as there are limitations FIG. 9: (Color online) The real (a) and imaginary (b) parts of the energy spectrum of the PT-symmetric heterostructure as functions of $\phi_2$ without disorder.
-The real (c) and imaginary (d) parts of the energy spectrum of the PT-symmetric heterostructure as functions of $\phi_2$ with disorder described by $\{\delta v_n, \delta J{1,n}, \delta J{2,n}\} \in [-0.2, 0.2]$ .
+FIG. 9.
+The real (a) and imaginary (b) parts of the energy spectrum of the $\mathcal{PT}$ -symmetric heterostructure as functions of $\phi_2$ without disorder.
+The real (c) and imaginary (d) parts of the energy spectrum of the $\mathcal{PT}$ -symmetric heterostructure as functions of $\phi_2$ with disorder described by $\{\delta v_n, \delta J{1,n}, \delta J{2,n}\} \in [-0.2, 0.2]$ .
 The red lines depict the eigenvalues of the edge and interface states.
-Other parameters are the same as in Fig. 3 except $\gamma = 0.2$ .
+Other parameters are the same as in those Fig. 3, except for $\gamma = 0.2$ .